swissbib/metadataNationalLicencesDocumentation/pages/output/03cauthentication-requirements-registration-service.md

  * PHP / Zend Framework 2
  * MySQL
  * Shibboleth / SAML authentication mechanisms.
-[Implementation of Shibboleth in VuFind](https://github.com/swissbib/vufind/blob/master/module/VuFind/src/VuFind/Auth/Shibboleth.php)
+[Implementation of Shibboleth in VuFind](https://github.com/swissbib/vufind/blob/master/module/VuFind/src/VuFind/Auth/Shibboleth.php).
+Development can be done using the test.swissbib.ch Shibboleth Service Provider.
  * [VuFind](http://vufind.org) : an open source software which is the basis of Swissbib.ch (based on PHP / Zend Framework).